 Your SMART Health Card can be presented by anyone holding it.
 However, SMART Health Cards are verified with another form identification, such as a student account in a school system or a driver's license.

 In the USA, no. The card should only contain your legal name, date of birth, and clinical information like test results and/or vaccination history.
 A SMART Health Card issued in other countries could include commonly used identifiers, depending on local practices or regulations.

 SMART Health Cards are a way to store your vaccination history and/or test results for your personal records and can help you easily share your status to an organization that asks for it.

-SMART Health Cards are free; ready for use; available for organizations to use; not associated with any single organization, corporation, or government entity; and were created to provide people simple access to their health records.
+SMART Health Cards are built on top of the SMART Health Cards Framework.
+The Framework is openly licensed and and available for anyone to use.
+It is not associated with any single organization, corporation, or government entity; and it was created to provide people simple, secure, and privacy-preserving access to their health records.